Buckland Village, Surrey Buckland Windmill Buckland Windmill Vanes

 Future changes in the airspace in Southeast England are expected, especially if the development of a third runway at LHR proceeds, about which there will be other consultations as yet to be published.
 Council continues to monitor developments with the intention of submitting responses to relevant consultations.

-Scroll down to learn more about the steps that have already been taken to reach this point:
+Scroll down beyond the flyers to learn more about the steps that have already been taken prior to the Sectretary of State approving the DCO.

 Background